 Sections and charts

-In the Insights tab, you can access data on different sections of your recruiting process, for example, hiring progress.
-View the list of available sections in the left-hand column within the Insights tab.
-Each section contains various charts, which you can customize to visualize your data.
+In the Metrics tab, you can access data on different sections of your recruiting process, for example, hiring progress.
+You can find these sections in the column on the left.
+Each section contains charts where you can visualize your data.
+Read on for an overview of each section.

 Hiring progress

-This report displays the number of hires made and the average number per segment for the selected time period.
+| Hires made | This chart shows the number of hires made and the average number per segment for the selected time period. |

-This is similar to the Hires made chart, but it gives you an overview of your hires made over a certain period.
-The chart is broken down into weeks, months, or years, depending on the period you have selected.
+| Hires made over time | This is similar to the Hires made chart, but it shows your hires made over a certain period.
+The chart breaks down into weeks, months, or years, depending on the period you select. |

 Hiring efficiency

-Hiring speed
+| Hiring speed |

 This chart shows how long it took to hire for a specific job.
 You can see the average time-to-offer and the average time to hire for all your jobs: